 Strictly speaking, poker is also free from the anti-gambling laws as it is a game based on skill, which is not specifically worded into the definitely of “gambling”.
 As there are no casinos, residents can only play poker in a social environment such as at a private home.

 As with most states, Kentucky’s statutes do not include any law that explicitly addresses the legality of gambling online.
 The only loose mention of wagers made online within the state’s criminal code is found within the statute for online pari-mutuel bets, as part of a provision allowing OTB wagers.
 Aside from that, it is to be assumed that “players” are relatively risk free to wager at online poker rooms.

 As for anyone wishing to operate online poker rooms within the borders of Kentucky, we strongly advise you not to.
 The state has strict laws in place against operators, and Kentucky was also the first state to bring legal action against online gambling providers in 2008, which resulted in a seizure of 141 domain names related to online gambling.
 That is to say, they are not playing around when it comes to organizers of online gambling.

 All this is to say Kentucky as a whole is not exactly opened to the idea of its residents placing wagers online.
-However, as far as we know ,no citizens of Kentucky has ever been charged with a crime related to online gambling.
+However, as far as we know, no citizen of Kentucky has ever been charged with a crime related to online gambling.

 Is Online Poker Legal in Kentucky?